Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

 \end{thm} The number of clusters, denoted by $K$, aligns with the grouping of the filtered centers.
 Temporary clusters are derived from the unique neighbors of each group.
 The details of constructing these temporary clusters based on the unique neighbors and filtered centers will be further elaborated later in this section.

 With these temporary clusters, it is expected that most observations have been allocated to a particular cluster.
 Nevertheless, there may still be some points that remain unclustered.
 In such cases, the clustering problem can be reframed as a classification problem.
 Intuitively, classification methods can be used to assign the remaining points to a cluster.
 It should be noted that the choice of classification method is very flexible here.
 Indeed, we could potentially consider any classification method at this stage, depending on the specific requirements of the task at hand.
-DLCC incorporates three built-in classification methods: maximum-depth classifier (MDC), K-nearest neighbors (KNN) based on the similarity matrix, and random forests (RF).
+DLCC incorporates two built-in classification methods: $k$-nearest neighbors ($k$NN) based on the similarity matrix $\bbS$, and random forests (RF).